-Finally, we discuss the size of the hydrogen chain that can be simulated within one day using $10^6$ CPU cores.
+Next, we discuss the size of the hydrogen chain that can be simulated within one day using $10^6$ CPU cores.
 Suppose that we want to estimate the expectation value of the Hamiltonian $H$ for the hydrogen chain within an additive error $\epsilon = \norm{H}_\text{op} 10^{-3}$, with a success probability of at least $1-\delta = 1- 10^{-2}$, where $\norm{A}_\text{op}$ is the operator norm of $A$.
 Assuming that each core takes at most 1 ms to calculate one sample of a quasiprobability distribution, a UCCSD quantum circuit whose fermionic nonlinearity is upper-bounded by $3 \times 10^3$ could be simulated within one day.
 We estimate the fermionic nonlinearity for $m > 8$ using the geometrical mean of fermionic nonlinearity of $\mathcal{E}_\text{noisy rot}$ in the noisy UCCSD quantum circuit at $m=8$, $\overline{W\pqty{\mathcal{E}_\text{noisy rot}}}_{m=8}$.
-Let $N_4$ be the number of four-body Majorana operators in $\hat{T}_2-\hat{T}_2^\dagger$.
+Let $N_4$ be the total number of four fermionic modes in $\hat{T}_2-\hat{T}_2^\dagger$.
 We estimate the upper bound of fermionic nonlinearity of H$_m$ ($m>8$) by

 At $p=0.02$ and the spacing of \SI{0.8}{\angstrom}, $\overline{W\pqty{\mathcal{E}_\text{noisy rot}}}_{m=8}$ is $1.00012$.
 Therefore, we estimate the UCCSD circuits for hydrogen chains under such conditions can be simulated up to $m=22$ if this mean stays at the same level at larger $m$.
 Furthermore, we find $\overline{W\pqty{\mathcal{E}_\text{noisy rot}}}_{m=8}=1$ if $p\geq 0.03$ and the spacing is less than \SI{0.8}{\angstrom}, or if $p\geq 0.07$ and the spacing is \SI{1.5}{\angstrom}.
 We hence expect that the UCCSD circuits under such conditions can be simulated for arbitrary $m$.